I'm Not Ashamed: Historical accuracy and controversies

 The actual circumstances surrounding Rachel Scott's final moments are a subject of dispute.

 No police or FBI reports, nor any eyewitness reports, mentions the killers having said anything to Rachel before her death.
 Police and FBI investigations as well as abundant amount of evidence shows that Scott was shot from afar without any conversation taking place.

 The movie further shows Richard Castaldo, the student shot directly alongside Rachel and who only survived the attack by feigning death, later recalled hearing Rachel weeping as she curled into a ball upon the grass, before hearing a final gunshot as Harris and Klebold approached them.
 This coincides with how Castaldo described the events.

 The film was also criticized for suggesting that Klebold and Harris were influenced in their actions because the school taught evolution instead of creation.

 Release

 In October 2015, an official trailer for the film that was uploaded to YouTube by Pure Flix was removed, and the Pure Flix channel suspended.
 As a result, the producers of the film accused YouTube of an anti-Christian bias, and claimed that they were not "provided with any clear explanation or substantiation" of why the trailer was removed, though they speculated that it may have been because of a Change.org petition saying it glorified the shooting.
-YouTube stated that the trailer was flagged by the community, and noted that due to the volume of reports they receive, they sometimes make the wrong call when such mass-flaggings occur.
+YouTube stated that the trailer was flagged by the community, and noted that due to the volume of reports they receive, the website sometimes makes the wrong call when such mass-flaggings occur.

 The film has since been released on DVD, including a German version in 2017 and a French version in 2020.